Welcome aboard Cebu Pacific!

 It is actually regarded as the worst airport in Asia.
 Waiting times are long.
 The traffic is a real bummer.
 The airport is literally running beyond its capacity and since it's pretty much located within the city, it has very little room to grow or to improve the infrastructure.
 What I really liked was the efficiency at the security checks and passport control.
 No long queues.

-There is no train or subway connected to Ninoy Aquino, so you either have to take a bus, taxi, or an Uber which I did.
+- There is no train or subway connected to Ninoy Aquino, so you either have to take a bus, taxi, or an Uber which I did.
 It was cheap and reliable, and you won't get scammed.
-The airport is actually located within the city but due to the bad traffic it can take you up to an hour to reach Makati (considered downtown).
+The airport is just few kilometers away from Entertainment City in Metro Manila, an international gambling destination for Asians.
 Taxi's should cost around 250 Pesos.
 Make sure you take the Yellow Cabs.

 Guess what?
 Yes, there is a free connection.
 You connect, then a phone number is required.
 It doesn't always seem to be working according to many traveller reviews.
 However, it's better to get a sim card with data to be on the safe side.